puppetlabs/puppetserver/documentation/config_file_puppetserver.markdown

     * `gem-home`: The location where JRuby looks for gems.
 It is also used by the `puppetserver gem` command line tool.
 If nothing is specified, JRuby uses the Puppet default `/opt/puppetlabs/server/data/puppetserver/jruby-gems`.

+    * `environment-vars:` Optional.
+A map of environment variables to be injected from the shell environment into the the Puppet Server process.

     * `master-conf-dir`: Optional.
 The path to the Puppet [configuration directory][].
 The default is `/etc/puppetlabs/puppet`.

     * `master-code-dir`: Optional.
 The path to the Puppet [code directory][].
 The default is `/etc/puppetlabs/code`.